EnricGDV/Research-TDD/README.md

 ### 2 Technical Goals
 Includes the chosen platform for the project and its technical specifications.
-But most importantly, it includes the **performance budgets**, which are the resources the game can afford to use and are mesured in many ways: fps, quantity of textures, waiting time....
-These are affected by the genre, mechanics, style and platform, but moreover, the resources of the team.
+But most importantly, it includes the **performance budgets**, which are the resources the game can afford to use and are mesured in many ways:
+- Minimum fps
+- Maximum quantity of textures
+- Quality of textures
+- Number of polygons onscreen
+- Maximum weight of the game
+- Maximum RAM usage
+- ...

+These are affected by the genre, mechanics, style and platform, but moreover, the resources of the team (actual budget).
-The performance budgets should be made considering  **the target platform** and vice-versa as an incongruence between them could cause the game to be too powerful for a platform or not use the resources the platform offers.
+The performance budgets should be made considering  **the target platform** and vice-versa as an incongruence between them could cause the game to be too powerful for a platform or not use the variety of resources the platform offers.

 More about [Performance Budgets](https://web.dev/performance-budgets-101/)...

 ![](Docs/platform.gif)

 ### 3 Development Hardware
-Similar to the case of the **Target Platform**, here we should find the minimum requirements for the pieces of hardware we plan on using for the making of the game: Computers( Minimum OS version, speed at which programs should run...), Screens, Art Tools (graphic tablets, more powerful computers for rendering, cameras...), etc.
+Similarly to what we saw about the **Target Platform**, here we should find the minimum requirements for the pieces of hardware we plan on using for the making of the game: Computers( Minimum OS version, speed at which programs should run...), screens, art tools (graphic tablets, more powerful computers for rendering, cameras...), DevKits, controllers, etc.

 **DevKits:**
-In the case that the game developed is meant to be played in a console, a request should be filled for the company to provide a **DevKit**, which is a piece of hardware that allows software to be tested in the conditions of the respective console.
+In the case that the game developed is meant to be played in a console, a request should be filled for the respective company to provide a **DevKit**, which is a piece of hardware that allows software to be tested in an environment similar to the respective console.
+A part of the budget should be allocated for buying the DevKit if it is necessary.
+DevKits are crucial in order to make sure that the game fulfills all the compliances the target console's company asks for.

 ### 4 Development Software
 Specification of the software and pre-existing code that will be used during the project as well as what the software is going to be used for.
-This englobes any piece of software that the developers of the game haven't made and need to know how to use to implement in the project.
+This englobes any piece of software that the developers of the game haven't made and need to learn how to use in order to implement something in the project.

 ![](Docs/art_software.gif)

 **GitHub Branching:**
-GitHub, which is a platform used to share the work environment of the project, allows developers to work in different branches.
-This is called branching and while useful, this establishes a following of rules and conventions that must be followed every commit.
-It is important that the branches are explained in the TDD **so that this advantage doesn't become a setback for the project.**
+An example of software used in a lot of projects is GitHub, which is a platform used to share the work environment of the project between the different engineers and allows developers to work in different versions of the same project.
+This is called branching and, while useful, there must be rules and conventions to be followed every commit.
+It is important that the branching policy is explained in the TDD **so that this advantage doesn't become a setback for the project.**

 ### 5 Game Mechanics
 Here each of the parts of the game that need to be implemented in the code are explained.

-**Technical Requirements:** A list of every important feature that the team needs to develop and implement into the game and what the plan to do it is (i.e. Entity System, Split Screen, Random Map Generation...)
+**Technical Requirements:** A list of every important feature that the team needs to develop and implement into the game and what the plan to do so is (i.e. Entity System, Split Screen, Random Map Generation...)

 **Game Architecture:** A diagram or a written explanation of the game loop and how data is managed (saved and loaded) trhoughout the game.